 Theme: Jesus the Messiah, the Son of God.
 The Gospel of Power for the Roman.

 Mark is the son of Mary, a Christian Jewess (Acts 12:12).
-The Gospel for Because of the many Jewish questions it leaves untouched, the the Roman Jew would not have been greatly impressed by Mark's presentation of Jesus' claims.
-This Gospel was not designed for Christ: His Power the Jewish reader. and Authority The Romans to whom it is written, would care little about the fulfillment of prophecy, and did not have the philosophical appreciation of Greek.
+Because of the many Jewish questions it leaves untouched, the Jew would not have been greatly impressed by Mark's presentation of Jesus' claims.
+This Gospel was not designed for the Jewish reader.

+The Romans to whom it is written, would care little about the fulfillment of prophecy, and did not have the philosophical appreciation of Greek.
 Christ is therefore presented with the idea of divine power over the spirit world, action, law, and universal dominion.
 To the Roman mind, Jesus must appear as the man of power, the worker, the conqueror.

 Mark is the Gospel of power, of action, of conquest over nature, the spirits, disease, and death.
 In the presence of these expressions of power, the people exclaim, "What kind of man is this?"